Address Osteoporosis Through Nutrition: Don’t Depend on Calcium Solely!

 Whether you have osteopenia or osteoporosis, you can strengthen your bones through a combination of proper nutrition, exercise, and, in some cases, medications.

 It's all about giving your bones the right nutrition to stay strong.
+These strategies are crucial for maintaining optimal bone health.

 Nutrition-Based Strategies for Stronger Bones